 You’ve booked your flight, hotel and are finally planning your trip to Barcelona.
 Congrats and welcome to the land of beach sunsets, Gaudi and never-ending tapas!
 But before you buy your tickets to La Sagrada Familia, you might be wondering how to even get there.
-We’ve put together this guide for getting around Barcelona to help you navigate the city like a pro.
+We’ve put together this guide for getting around Barcelona to help you navigate the city's transport system like a pro.

 Do: Think about how you want to get from the airport to your hotel

-Taxi: The most expensive yet comfortable option is to hail a taxi from the airport using the MyTaxi app.
+Taxi: The most expensive yet comfortable means of transport is to hail a taxi from the airport using the MyTaxi app.
 Taxis are great because you can get your own private transportation after a long haul flight.
-Spain isn’t a tipping country like the U.S. but if you feel like your driver did an extraordinary job (help you lug your so-overweight-that-you-paid-an-extra-fee” suitcase), you can tip a few euros in addition to the standard rate (which will hover between €30-40).
+Spain isn’t a tipping country like the U.S. but if you feel like your taxi driver did an extraordinary job (help you lug your so-overweight-that-you-paid-an-extra-fee” suitcase), you can tip a few euros in addition to the standard rate (which will hover between €30-40).

 Aerobus: The budget-friendly Aerobus shuttles between Terminals 1 and 2 and Plaza Catalunya.

-Metro: If you're traveling light, you might want to consider the least expensive option—taking the L9 metro from either Terminal 1 or 2 to the city center.
+Metro: If you're traveling light, you might want to consider the least expensive option—taking Barcelona's metro L9 line from either Terminal 1 or 2 to the city center.

 Don’t: Try to get an Uber

-Sorry folks, put your Uber app away because Uber has been suspended in Catalonia, including Barcelona.
-Ever since ride-sharing apps emerged onto the transportation scene, tension between Uber and traditional taxis in Barcelona skyrocketed and even turned violent last year during a two-day strike.
-So for the time being, look for other ways to get around.
+Sorry folks, put your Uber app away because the ride-sharing platform has been suspended in Catalonia, including Barcelona.
+Ever since these apps emerged onto the transportation scene, tension between Uber and traditional taxis in Barcelona skyrocketed and even turned violent last year during a two-day strike.
+So for the time being, look for other ways to get around on public transport.

 Do: Walk around and experience Barcelona

 Getting around a new city might be daunting, but walking is one of the best ways to get familiar and more comfortable with your new surroundings—as well as the tourist attractions.
 It's one of our favorite transport options in Barcelona!
 And if you get lost, don’t sweat it because you’ll eventually find your way—and you might even find a cute new concept store or the most Instragrammable medieval archway.
 And there's bound to be handful of metro stations close by at all times as well.